MattesGroeger/MGCommand/Readme.md

 ### Auto start command execution (since 0.0.2)

 You can add commands to a `CommandGroup` or `SequentialCommandGroup` and have the `execute` method automatically called as soon as a command is added.
 In case all commands have been finished and you add another one, the command will be executed as well.
 This way you can enqueue commands that should run sequentially.
-Note, that the callback is called whenever there are no more commands to be executed.
+Note, that the completeHandler is called whenever there are no more commands to be executed.
 Depending when you add new commands, this can cause multiple calls.

 ```obj-c
 MGCommandGroup *group = [MGSequentialCommandGroup autoStartGroup];